 The Master of Arts in Practical Theology (M.A.) is a professional theology degree for those who have been called to specialized ministry settings.
 This program underscores the importance of the application of theology to everyday life and ministry.
 Spiritual formation, coursework, research and internships will help you develop practical solutions to ministry challenges.

 Length: 48 credit hours.
 Students typically complete this degree in two and a half to four years.
 The program must be completed within five years.
-Students may begin the program in the fall or spring semester.
+Students may begin the program in January, March, May or July.

-Format: The M.A. program is offered on campus or in a distance program consisting of a combination of online and on-campus modular courses.
+Format: Eight-week courses are offered on campus or in a distance program consisting of a combination of online and on-campus modular courses.
 The online program requires a minimum of six courses to be completed via one-week modular or via traditional on-campus semester format.

 Important Links: Faculty | Apply Now | Tuition | Financial Aid